SvetlanaStoycheva/JS-project-OnlineStore-Comfy/README.md

 - On the home page we have:
   hero with link to the products;
   section with featured products.
 When we hover over a featured product, we have link to a product page or we can add the product to the cart
 - Working with LocaleStorage.
-Save all fetched products in the local storage so we can use it in different modules
+Save all fetched products in the local storage so we can use them in different modules
 - Using Intl.NumberFormat() to format the prices
-- Product page: image and info about the product as well as option to add the product to the cart
+- Product page: image and info about the product as well as option to add the product to the cart.
+When we click on a certain product, we take its id, include it in the product url and use it to fetch detailed info about the product.
 - All products page: filter products based on company or price; search form for searching for a product by name
 - Simple about page
 - Shoping cart: Once product is in the cart we can change amount or remove it from the cart.